bonniesimon/Truht-table-predictor-using-brain.js/README.md

-# Data-table-predictor-using-brain.js
+# Truth-table-predictor-using-brain.js
-A Machine Learning program to predict the output of the given data using brain.js.
+A Machine Learning program to predict the output of the given truth table using brain.js.

-Data table  :
+Truth table  :

 | Input 1 | Input 2 | Input 3 | Output |
 |---------|---------|---------|--------|